Irrelon/ForerunnerDB/readme.md

 Setting data on a collection will empty any existing data from the collection.

+You do not *have* to use setData().
+You can simply begin inserting data using the insert() method as soon as you have a collection reference.

 ## Inserting Documents
 You can either insert a single document object: